elibroftw/blog.elijahlopez.ca/content/posts/rust-how-to-make-a-request.md

 ---
-title: "Rust How to Make a Request"
+title: "Rust: How to Make a Network Request"
 date: 2022-12-06T16:56:25-05:00
 draft: false
-tags: [
+tags:
-    "programming",
+  - programming
-    "tutorial",
+  - tutorial
-    "rust",
+  - rust
-]
+  - rocket.rs
 ---

 Add this to your [`Cargo.toml`](/posts/rust-getting-started.md) file